awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/earlier-gs-1_6-exercise.md

 1. Navigate to the `amazon-kinesis-data-analytics-java-examples/GettingStarted_1_6` directory\.

 Note the following about the application code:
-+ A [Project Object Model \(pom\.xml\)](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) file contains information about the application's configuration and dependencies, including the Kinesis Data Analytics for Apache Flink libraries\.
++ A [Project Object Model \(pom\.xml\)](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) file contains information about the application's configuration and dependencies, including the a Kinesis Data Analytics for Apache Flink libraries\.
 + The `BasicStreamingJob.java` file contains the `main` method that defines the application's functionality\.
 + The application uses a Kinesis source to read from the source stream\.
 The following snippet creates the Kinesis source: